MindFluid/capitalism/README.md

 ![Taken Aback](https://i.imgur.com/qYc5pcN.jpg)

 # motivation
-I was taken aback by how many times capitalism was openly attacked at @JSConf EU, so I decided to do something about it.
+I was also taken aback by how many times capitalism was openly attacked at @JSConf EU, so I decided to do something about it.
 This CommonJS module is an attempt to illustrate why capitalism is _good for you_, actually.
 So here, please enjoy these open-source community-contributed **facts** about ~commu~capitalism and related political systems.

 # contribution
 As long as you also agree that the privatization of trade and industry is, like, **totally** a great thing for *everyone* and definitely should not be questioned in any way by people who work directly with open-source software, then please feel free to submit a pull request with your own **facts** about capitalism!